Spanish/Elementary Major, Bachelor of Arts in Education (BAE)

 All admitted students must officially Declare a Major by the time they reach 90 credits (junior standing).

-- read and write at the appropriate level of proficiency in the target language.
+- read at the advanced-low (or higher) level of proficiency on the ACTFL scale in Spanish;

-- speak and comprehend at the appropriate level of proficiency in the target language.
+- speak at the advanced-low (or higher) level of proficiency on the ACTFL scale in Spanish;